 Alternate flipping the wood and cutting to get the angled edges the right away.
 Continue cutting until you have at least 3 strips of wood for a triangle.

 Now, you’re going to need your painter’s tape and wood glue.
-Start with one piece of wood and put a strip of tape on the each side of the piece of wood.
-Lay that wood with with the tape on your workspace with the sticky side up.
+Start with one piece of wood and put a strip of tape on each side of the piece of wood.
+Lay that wood with the tape on your workspace with the sticky side up.

 Take your next piece of wood and add some glue to the cut edge and smear it around.
 Place it on top of the board that’s laying flat so that the side angles line up.